Web Accessibility

 How to Meet WCAG 2.0:

 This site allows developers to filter the techniques based on the conformance level and the technologies that apply to the content they are creating.
-This link now redirects to a version based on WCAG 2.1. - Viget: Interactive WCAG 2.0.
+This link now redirects to a version based on WCAG 2.2. - Requirements for WCAG 2.0: W3C Working Draft 12 February 2002.

 - Wuhcag: WCAG 2.0 checklists: three checklists for levels A, AA and AAA, respectively.
 The checklists are also available as PDF files.